Intro & Quicklinks

 For Course Placement appeals to move down a level (i.e. from AP to Honors or from Honors to on-level):

-- The student’s parent/guardian must email the student’s assigned School Counselor by May 1st, 2022 requesting the decrease in course rigor.
+- The student’s parent/guardian must email Dr. Gaudette by May 1st, 2024 requesting the decrease in course rigor.

 - After that deadline, students will need to wait until the beginning of the school year to request to drop down a course level.
 Moving down a level will be dependent on space in an equivalent class.
 If there is not space in an equivalent class, the student may be required to complete the course through the Educational Online Program (EOP) or through Summer School.